 The benefits and risks of artificial intelligence as legal evidence

-The term Artificial Intelligence can invoke fears of a dystopian robotic world devoid of human restraint.
-The term artificial Intelligence (AI) is ubiquitous, and while its most nefarious applications receive the greatest attention, AI routinely improves the quality of our daily lives.
+The term Artificial Intelligence can invoke fears of a dystopian robotic world devoid of human restraint and, while its most nefarious applications receive the greatest attention, AI routinely improves the quality of our daily lives.

 AI helps train surgeons and business professionals by creating visuals that never existed in the real world.
 But AI is also being used by governments for facial recognition, and solving crimes, with potential questions of ethics and privacy.